thcolin/thcol.in/hexo/source/_posts/customize-bootstrap-bower-install.md

 }
 ```

-We define as dependencie the version `3.x.x` of `bootstrap`.
-By default, Bootstrap define these main files in his `bower.json` :
+We define as dependency the version `3.x.x` of `bootstrap`.
+By default, Bootstrap define these main files in its `bower.json` :

 ```json
 {